 Sometimes, the surface of our eyelids is the reason behind eyeshadow fallout.
-Make sure that you have a great eyeshadow primer on your vanity to help the sparkles stay in place.
-This won’t prevent all of the fallout, but it will definitely help.
+Make sure you have a great eyeshadow primer on your vanity to help the sparkles stay in place.
+This won’t prevent all fallout, but it will help.

 Setting Spray Is Your Best Friend To Prevent Eyeshadow Fallout

 Setting spray is the final step in makeup application.
 If you use a setting powder, that is fine too.
 Whatever you use, don’t forget to close your eyes so that it can keep your eye makeup in place all night long.

 Pat McGrath Skin Fetish: Sublime Perfection Setting Powder ($39)

 Use A Pressing Motion When Applying Glitter Eyeshadow